tomjoht/tomjoht.github.io/_restapicourse/docapis_diving_into_dot_notation.md

 }
 ```

-To access `Tom`, I would use `data.name`.
+To access `Tom`, you would use `data.name`.

 It's important to note the different levels of nesting so you can trace back the appropriate objects and access the information you want.
 You access each level down through the object name followed by a dot.

 ## Use square brackets to access the values in an array

-To access a value in an array, you use square brackets followed by the position number:
+To access a value in an array, you use square brackets followed by the position number.
+For example, suppose you have the following array:

 ```
 "data" : {